Paul Robinson (Neighbours): Relationship with Christina Alessi

-Writers created Paul's next relationship with Christina Alessi (Gayle Blakeney) and created problems with their marriage via a pregnancy storyline.
+Writers created Paul's next relationship with Christina Alessi (Gayle Blakeney).
+In December 1990, a writer from TV Week revealed that writers were planning numerous issues for Paul's relationship, which would begin in episodes broadcast in early 1991.
+They stated their romance would be "tested severely" and "jealousy rears its head" when Christina accepts a blind date with another man.
+They created problems with their marriage via a pregnancy storyline.
 Paul carefully plans all aspects of Christina's pregnancy and even test themselves travelling to the maternity hospital.
 When Christina goes into labour, Paul runs out of petrol en route to the hospital.
 He is faced with the prospect of helping Christina to give birth at the roadside.
 Paul manages to secure a lift to the hospital in an ice cream van.
 Christina gives birth to a boy, Andrew Robinson and Shannon Holmes was selected to play him.
 The debacle embarrasses Paul, who is usually in control.
 Blakeney told Donna Hay from What's on TV that "the baby's safe and sound - unlike Paul's image."

 Writers decided to focus on Paul's struggles following Andrew's birth.
 He finds it difficult to adjust to fatherhood and the stress of running his failing business becomes too much.
 Paul abandons Christina and Andrew, and disappears from Erinsborough.
 Paul admits himself into a psychiatric care facility to improve his mental health.
 He then travels to New Zealand where he meets up with his daughter, Amy Williams (Sheridan Compagnino).
 Paul decides to return to Christina and brings Amy with him.
 Christina is not impressed with Paul's behaviour and does not get along with Amy.
 She also proved to herself that she could cope with being a single mother in Paul's absence.
 Lisa Anthony from BIG! magazine observed Christina and Amy as being "at each other's throats" with Paul caught in the middle of their feud.
 Paul and Amy also have arguments because she reveals that she does not want to live with Paul.
 One altercation leaves Amy in hospital after she runs in front of Paul's reversing car and is knocked down.
 Dennis believed that Amy's arrival was another threat to Paul and Christina's marriage.
 He told a TVTimes reporter that "Paul can't seem to put a foot right.
 He cracked up when his business got into hot water.
 Now he's putting his marriage in danger."